roman-milk/roman-milk.github.io/mothers-soldier-boy.md

  I was due to go on two weeks leave later that day and now instead of having two weeks of boredom ahead of me because of my social awkwardness, I now had a fortnight of love in my mother's arms to look forward to.

  I was to find out all sorts of family 'secrets' during those two weeks, but I didn't know that at the time!!
-Report_Story #1